vrahli/NuprlInCoq/nuprl_checker/README.md

 one can use it as a standalone tool to build new proofs.
 See `proof_with_lib_non_dep_example1.v` for a simple example.

+To run the code below, in addition to Coq, you'll need `ocamlbuild`, `batteries`, and `menhir`, which you can get through opam.

 To try our proof checker run (1 and 2 are to build our Coq formalization):

 1. `(cs ..; ./create_makefile.sh)`